-Run by the Petroleum Club of Western Australia, the Next Generation program educates students about the diverse range of careers available in the oil and gas industry.
+Run by the Energy Club of Western Australia, the Next Generation program educates students about the diverse range of careers available in the oil and gas industry.

 Over 650 students from 18 schools participated in the 2019 program.
 Dongara District High School and Jurien Bay District High Schools were two of only three regional schools involved.

-Kate McCarthy, Club Manager at Petroleum Club WA, says the sponsorship makes it possible to include Dongara, Jurien Bay and Carnamah.
+Kate McCarthy, Club Manager at Energy Club WA, says the sponsorship makes it possible to include Dongara, Jurien Bay and Carnamah.

 Program Coordinator Hamish Smith says he has had a long and enjoyable career as a Facilities and Development Engineer in the oil and gas industry and he’s enthusiastic about sharing his career experiences with students from Mid West high schools.